hllorens/otip/README.md

 TIPSem is a temporal information extraction software written in Java.
-It automatically annotates from raw text TimeML (http://timeml.org) temporal expressions, events, and temporal relations.
+It automatically annotates from raw text TimeML (http://timeml.org) temporal expressions, events, and temporal relations (tlink).
 TIPSem is a command line application.